CrawlerCode/redmine-time-tracking/README.md

 - Start and stop the timer for your current tasks
 - Edit timer by double-click on timer
 - Create entry for time spent in Redmine issue
+- Update done ratio
 - Round timer to nearest 15 min
 - Search for issue (press `CTRL` + `K` or `CTRL` + `F`)
+- Remember and forgot issue (not assigned to you)
 - Dark & light mode (system default)

 # Screenshots